Pseudo-Bayesian Optimization: Additional Experiment Details

-\textbf{Perturbation probability of Sobol sequence} As in TuRBO \cite{eriksson2019scalable}, we use Sobol sequence for inner optimization of all PseudoBO models, with perturbing probability of $1$ in the 2D synthetic function tasks, $0.75$ in the 6D synthetic function task, $0.5$ in the 10D synthetic function task, $0.4$ in the 12D neural network tuning task, $0.35$ in the 14D robot push task, and $0.15$ for the 60D rover trajectory task. \\
+\paragraph{Perturbation probability of Sobol sequence.}As in \cite{eriksson2019scalable}, we use the Sobol sequence for inner optimization of all PseudoBO methods, with perturbing probability of $1$ in the 2D synthetic function tasks, $0.75$ in the 6D synthetic function task, $0.5$ in the 10D synthetic function task, $0.4$ in the 12D neural network tuning task, $0.35$ in the 14D robot push task, and $0.15$ in the 60D rover trajectory task.

-\textbf{Robust UQ} In the task of neural network hyperparameter tuning, we observe that the collected query data bears a large deviation, resulting in a bad estimate of uncertainty quantification.
-Therefore, we perform winsorization on the data to ensure UQ to work robustly.
-In particular, for all the data with objectives smaller than $q_3 - 5(q_3 - q_1)$, we replace them with $q_3 - 5(q_3 - q_1)$, where $q_1$ and $q_3$ represents the first and third quartile of the data.